 In Precious: Precious Jones (an African-American Fat Girl) has a horrible life in every aspect.
 Her life is so bad that her only way to bear her pain is escaping reality through fantasies.
 The poor girl's self-esteem is so down that when she looks at herself in the mirror (instead of seeing her true reflection) she fantasises that she is a beautiful white model pictured here◊.

 In The Stainless Steel Rat, Angelina began life as an extremely ugly child, and grew up hating the world around her.
 Too poor to afford the extensive surgery that could change her looks, and cursed with an extremely keen mind that allowed her to see the injustice of her life, the young girl turned to a life of murder and crime to get the funds she needed.
 Eventually the adult Angelina had surgery that transformed herself into a true beauty - on the outside; on the inside she had become as callous and psychotic as they come.
+After her capture by the Special Corps, the Corps' psychiatrists have attempted to remove her sociopathic tendencies.
+It mostly worked, although they sometimes show through, especially when her family is threatened or she thinks Jim is being unfaithful.

 In Bruce Coville's book Jennifer Murdley's Toad (part of the Magic Shop series), the lead character is a truly unattractive young girl.
 At one point when she was younger she saw a commercial for Barbie on TV and started crying.
 Subverted at the end of the novel, when Jennifer is shown a magical image in a mirror of how the witch can make her beautiful.
 All she has to do is hand over the magic toad.
 She destroys all of the mirrors, knowing she can never be that girl.